bindubc/ClearViewSystem/README.md

 * __Data Aggregation and Analysis__: Provides insights into disparities in hiring decisions and generates monthly KPI reports.

 ### Problem Statements

+The problem presented revolves around creating a more inclusive and unbiased hiring process, addressing issues of diversity and representation in the tech industry, particularly for marginalized communities.

 * __Lack of Impactful Metrics__: Identifying and reducing bias in the candidate hiring and interview process is challenging, as current systems lack actionable data to measure and address bias effectively.
 * __Ineffective ATS__: Traditional applicant tracking systems often redundantly fail to match viable candidates to job descriptions, resulting in missed opportunities and inefficient hiring.